 Annual Cicadas are around yearly, unlike some other species in the Periodical Cicada group, which are known for their huge swarms every 13 or 17 years.
-Robinson's Annual Cicadas have a more balanced generational presence.
-For all the adults seen and heard, there are staggered generations of young hiding underground.
+Robinson's Annual Cicadas have a more frequent generational presence.
+For all the adults seen and heard in the trees, there are multiple generations of offspring still underground.

-Males will call, or sing, to attract females.
-A chorus of them creates an iconic whistling/chirping noise only heard in the summertime.
+Males call, or sing, to attract females.
+This chorus creates the iconic whistling/chirping noise only heard in the summertime.
 This loud singing also attracts predators.
 Life spans of adults are only a few weeks, so reproduction is the top priority; adults do not eat.
 After mating, females lay fertilized eggs on leaves.
-Eggs hatch and the tiny, white ant-like nymphs make their way to the ground where they'll crawl underground and drink from tree roots.
-They stay underground for years, feeding and growing.
-As they develop , they molt, shedding their exoskeleton and leave behind brown shells of their former, smaller selves.
-They eventually move above ground, usually onto the nearest tree or shrub.
-Their final molt develops wings and adult immediately begin the search for a mate.
-Every year, nymphs that have finished their time underground rise to the surface to provide young cicadas that will emerge as adults two or three years later.
+Eggs hatch and the tiny, white ant-like nymphs make their way to the ground where they crawl underground and drink from tree roots.
+These stay underground for years, feeding and growing.
+Eventually one resurfaces and molts, bursting out of its light brown exoskeleton.
+This casing is often mistaken for a live cicada.
+A freshly molted cicada has a neon green and light tan color.
+This final molt develops wings and adult immediately begin the search for a mate.

 Scientific Name: Neotibicen robinsonianus